Internet of Things: The next (achievable) big thing for your business

 What about businesses?

-- Product Quality monitoring: There are lots of calls from angry customers you could be preventing if only you could know how they use your product.
-Tracking your product at all times can help you be proactive to potential issues, gaining customer satisfaction.
+- Product Quality monitoring: There are lots of calls from angry customers you could be prevented if only you could know how they use your product.
+Tracking your product at all times can help you be proactive with potential issues, gaining customer satisfaction.

 - Bring digital marketing strategies to the real world: Have you heard of subscribers, conversion rates, call-to-actions performance?
-Our digital marketing strategies will go further than smart phone and desktop screens.
-Not only websites are measurable, but also real world scenarios.
-Take a retail store for example; you could count how many people pass by and enter the store, and compute the conversion rate in order to compare store performance.
-IoT can also help you have more targetted marketing campaings.
+Our digital marketing strategies will go further than smartphone and desktop screens.
+Not only websites are measurable, but also real-world scenarios.
+Take a retail store for example; you could count how many people pass by and enter the store and compute the conversion rate in order to compare store performance.
+IoT can also help you have more targetted marketing campaigns.

 - Safety: IoT means automatic control and monitoring of physical threats, among others, through sensors connected with cameras.
 This also simplifies inventory management.

 - Data-driven decision making: Possibly the most recognized advantage.
 Everybody talks about Big Data, but just few businesses are taking the most out of it.
 IoT can help you put your data to good use by making correlations or triggering actions in the real world.